sergio-sastre/AndroidUiTestingUtils/README.md

 }
 ```

-4. Finally, write your tests with the `MyLibraryScreenshotTestRule`.
-Put them under the corresponding folder, i.e `unitTest` (e.g. Roborazzi & Paparazzi) or `androidTest`(e.g. Dropshots & Shot)
+4. Finally, write your tests with that `MyLibraryScreenshotTestRule`.
+Put them under the corresponding folder, i.e `unitTest` (e.g. Roborazzi & Paparazzi) or `androidTest`(e.g. Dropshots & Shot).
+For an example, see [this section](#cross-library).</br></br>

-And the corresponding executable examples:
+Want to try it out?
+Check out these executable examples:
 - [Cross-library screenshot test example](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/src/sharedTest/java/com/example/road/to/effective/snapshot/testing/lazycolumnscreen/crosslibrary/CoffeeDrinkAppBarComposableTest.kt)
 - [Parameterized Cross-library screenshot test example](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/src/sharedTest/java/com/example/road/to/effective/snapshot/testing/lazycolumnscreen/crosslibrary/parameterized/CoffeeDrinkListComposableParameterizedTest.kt)

-<sup>1</sup> You'll likely configure your screenshot tests to run with 1 on-device (i.e. either Shot or Dropshots) and 1 JVM library (i.e. Paparazzi).
-In that case, this is enough.</br>
+<sup>1</sup> It's very likely you'll configure your screenshot tests to run with maximum 1 on-device (i.e. either Shot or Dropshots) and/or 1 JVM library (i.e. Paparazzi).
+In that case, this or the [shared tests section](#shared-tests) are enough.</br>
-But if you need to run your tests with many on-device/JVM libraries i.e. Shot locally but Dropshots in the CI, you'll need some extra configuration to decide which library runs them.
-You can find an example of how to achieve it via a custom project gradle property passed via command line e.g. `-PscreenshotLibrary=shot`.
-In that case, check these links for advice on how to configure the gradle file and the `SharedScreenshotTestRule`:</br>
+But if you wish to configure many on-device or many JVM libraries at the same time, and dynamically pick the one your screenshot tests run with, you'll need some extra configuration.
+For that you can use a custom gradle property passed via command line e.g. `-PscreenshotLibrary=shot`.
+Check these links for advice on how to configure the gradle file and the `SharedScreenshotTestRule` to get it working:</br>
 - [build.gradle](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/build.gradle)
 - [CrossLibraryScreenshotTestRule.kt](https://github.com/sergio-sastre/Android-screenshot-testing-playground/blob/master/lazycolumnscreen/crosslibrary/src/sharedTest/java/com/example/road/to/effective/snapshot/testing/lazycolumnscreen/crosslibrary/utils/CrossLibraryScreenshotTestRule.kt)

 #### Shared tests
-If instead of using just one library at once, you want to enable shared tests (i.e same test running either on the JVM or on a device/emulator).

-You have 2 options to share resources between unitTests and AndroidTests:
+If instead of using just one library at once, you want to enable shared tests (i.e same test running either on the JVM or on a device/emulator),you have 2 options to share resources between unitTests and AndroidTests:
 1. Create and write your tests in a [share test module as described here](https://blog.danlew.net/2022/08/16/sharing-code-between-test-modules/) or...
-2. Add this in the `build.gradle` of the module where you'll write shared tests.
-Then write your
-   screenshot tests under `src/sharedTest`.
+2. Add this in the `build.gradle` of the module where you'll write shared tests and then write your screenshot tests under `src/sharedTest`.

 ```groovy
 android {